nichollsh/SOCRATES/README.md

 0. Licence
 1. What's included?
-2. Compiling the source code within the Met Office
+2. [Omitted in this redistribution of the code]
 3. Compiling the source code externally
 4. Compilation of scripts in sbin
 5. Running the code